joezuntz/cosmosis-doc/usage/tutorials/tutorial6.rst

     block["distances", "d_v"] = d_v

-The full list of methods that a block can run is discussed on the :ref:`Python API` page.
+The full list of methods that a block can run is discussed on the :doc:`Python API </api/api_python>` page.

-You can explore what the previous pipeline has put in the block either by running the pipeline with the test sampler and exploring the saved directory from the block, by using the ``block.keys()`` method, or by reading the documentation for the module on the :ref:`Standard Library Overview` page.
+You can explore what the previous pipeline has put in the block either by running the pipeline with the test sampler and exploring the saved directory from the block, by using the ``block.keys()`` method, or by reading the documentation for the module on the :doc:`Standard Library Overview </usage/standard_library_overview>` page.

 Execute functions should return ``0`` if the succeeded and any non-zero integer if they failed for any reason.